 Now here’s the problem.
-Here’s a man who has dedicated his entire life to the practice of law and being a judge.
-Who judges between the affairs of men and women.
-Who tries to say, how can we take a look at something and say what is the fair and right thing to do?.
+Here’s a man who has dedicated his entire life to the practice of law and being a judge who judges between the affairs of men and women.
+[A judge] who tries to say, how can we take a look at something and say what is the fair and right thing to do?
 If he thinks that we are just monkeys with big brains, how was he a judge and not a zookeeper?
 He’s just keeping the animals from biting each other.

 You’re here in Ottawa from the various places you come, because I think that you believe you are actually contributing to a greater good, not only for your own country, but in the global community.
 You are not zookeepers.